England

 Trafalgar Square, London, tourism, U.K., England, things to do in London, London in a day, London itinerary, Landseer Lions

-What I loved most about Trafalgar Square was not its historical significance however, nor the street performer in a levitating Yoda costume (although he was a close second), but the feeling of being at the cosmopolitan centre of the Western world.
+What I loved most about Trafalgar Square was not its historical significance however, nor the street performer in a levitating Yoda costume (although he was a close second), but the feeling of being at the cosmopolitan heart of the Western world.
 You can close your eyes and pick any direction, and inevitably end up on a colourful, vibrant street of unique architecture and buildings of diplomatic significance.
 Central London has a kind of bustling diversity that in many ways, knows no equal.

 PICADILLY CIRCUS, SOHO, LEICESTER SQUARE

-The latter is London’s theatre district, plastered with sparkling advertisements for the latest showings of Book of Mormon, Wicked, Thriller, and The Lion King.
+The latter is London’s theatre district, plastered with sparkling advertisements for the latest showings of Book of Mormon, Wicked, Thriller and The Lion King.
 Here, you’ll find the bronze handprint casts of A-listers like Tom Cruise, Bruce Willis and Sir Ian McKellen, and statues commemorating giants like Charlie Chaplin, Hogarth, and William Shakespeare (also check out Chinatown a little further north on Charing Cross Road).

 West of the square is Soho, an edgy fringe neighbourhood that unabashedly oozes sleaze from every kink, costume, and sex shop.
-It’s a marvellous place to drink, people-watch and shop; its boutiques piled high with everything from steampunk paraphernalia to penis enlargers.
-Soho also has some of the best food trucks, gay bars and street dancers in London, who put out their hats in polite competition with one another as the area lights up at night.
+It’s a marvellous place to drink, people-watch and shop, its boutiques piled high with everything from steampunk paraphernalia to penis enlargers.
+Soho also has some of the best food trucks, gay bars and buskers in London, who put out their hats in polite competition with one another as the area lights up at night.
 I came back to the neighbourhood at least three times during the week, never having really felt like I had seen it all.

 Picadilly Circus, Leicester Square, Soho, downtown London, London tourism